Your patient record

 This can only be done with a power of attorney from the patient.
 The patient can give it by appointing someone as a trustee or representative.

-You may always appoint a trusted representative to assist you in obtaining the information about your health condition.
+You may always appoint a confidential adviser to assist you in obtaining the information about your health condition.
 If you wish, the confidant may review your patient record, or request a copy.
 The confidant may not make decisions regarding your illness and treatment on your behalf.
 A confidant can actually be anyone: a family member, a neighbor, a close friend, another doctor.

 Form designation trustee